Farmers Insurance Logo

 Farmers Insurance Group Logo 1928

 The semicircle of the sun formed the basis for a small dark gray car.
 The car stood on a long horizontal line and was surrounded by inscriptions.
 The phrase “PROTECTED BY” formed an arch at the top.
-On the left was the word “FARMERS”; on the right – was “AUTOMOBILE,” below – “INTER INSURANCE EXCHANGE.”
+On the left was the word “FARMERS”; on the right was “AUTOMOBILE,” and below was “INTER INSURANCE EXCHANGE.”
 The bold red font was used for the text, and only “INTER” and “EXCHANGE” were written in thin black letters.
 The base on which the beams were placed was red.
 The frame and the sun are light yellow, while the shadows and outlines are dark gray.

 1940s – 2013